 Other potential impacts arising from reduced site width relate to the amenity of neighbouring properties as well as provision of landscaping.
 The former is seen to be a positive impact overall as the existing building is an eyesore that attracts vandals and homeless people and (behind the temporary corrugate steel sheeting) were windows facing directly to the neighbouring property to the south.
 Being some 350 mm off the boundary these windows would have significant visual and acoustic privacy impacts.
 Construction of the proposed design would see the existing south facing windows blanked off with new windows facing at 90 degrees onto lightwells, thus minimising privacy impacts.
 As for the north elevation no additional windows are proposed and those existing face onto the Council owned Miners' Cottage house museum which is not inhabited.
 With no residential land to the west there would be no adverse impact in that direction.
+It should be noted that the two lightwells afford a useful degree of acoustic isolation from traffic noise generated by vehicles using the Princes Highway.

-As for Landscaping the normal landscape requirements would be inappropriate to a heritage context such as this and this aspect is addressed in a separate Clause 4.6 Variation.
+context such as this and this aspect is addressed in a separate Clause 4.6 Variation.